No Sales Enablement Manager? Here’s How to Survive

 Companies that want to implement sales enablement initiatives without hiring a dedicated professional need to leverage technology to do as much of the work as possible.
 Partially or fully automated processes are the best way to tackle these new projects efficiently.

-Partnering with a video coaching and sales training partner, like LearnCore, allows your team to build, customize, deploy, practice and track training in an easy, streamlined fashion.
+Using a video coaching and sales training software, like Showpad Coach allows your team to build, customize, deploy, practice and track training in an easy, streamlined fashion.

 With sales training technology, sales managers can: